Loading (TV channel): History

-On December 3 at 6 p.m., a live video of the channel is posted on its website for the public to follow the start of its operations over the internet.
-At the same time, a list of cities with the network's digital terrestrial signal was made available, as well as the channel numbers on pay-TV.
-At 7:59 p.m. on the same day, Ideal TV's terrestrial and subscription TV signals were interrupted and just over a minute later, the character "Mr.52x" appears directly from the station's switcher, speaking to viewers against the recent directions of entertainment on Brazilian terrestrial TV and the control of social media algorithms over the public, followed by the screening of the first episode of the anime Saint Seiya: The Lost Canvas, with a countdown to the launch of the station in the upper right hand corner.
-After showing the episode, a "static" sign, inspired by the old Indian-head test pattern, with the message "Please stand by" and the Japanese word "invasion" (侵略, shinryaku) in the center of the screen, alternating randomly for scenes of a few seconds starring the "hacker".
+On December 3 at 6 p.m., a live video of the channel was posted on its website for the public to follow the start of its operations over the internet.
+At the same time, a list of cities with the network's digital terrestrial signal and the channel numbers on pay-TV was made available.
+At 7:59 p.m., Ideal TV's terrestrial and subscription TV signals were interrupted by the character "Mr.52x" at the station's switcher, speaking to viewers against the recent directions of entertainment on Brazilian TV and the control of social media algorithms over the public.
+This was followed by the screening of the first episode of Saint Seiya: The Lost Canvas, with a countdown to the station's launch in the upper right-hand corner.
+After the episode, a static image inspired by the old Indian-head test pattern appeared with the message "Please stand by" and the Japanese word "invasion" (侵略, shinryaku) in the center of the screen, alternating randomly with short scenes lasting a few seconds that starred "Mr.52x."

-On December 4, the channel signed a deal with Crunchyroll for the exclusive broadcast of anime in prime time, comprising slots between 6 p.m. and 1 a.m.
+On December 4, the channel signed a deal with Crunchyroll for the exclusive broadcast of anime in prime time slots between 6 p.m. and 1 a.m.

 On 7 December 2020, Loading launched on free-to-air broadcast in São Paulo, Brazil, via UHF channel 32.
-Operated by the Kalunga Group, the channel began transmissions at 20:30 Brasília time.
+The channel began transmissions at 20:30 Brasília time.
 During its initial broadcast period, Loading aired anime series such as Cardcaptor Sakura, Ranma ½, and Saint Seiya: The Lost Canvas, alongside original programming including Multiverso, MetaGamming, Mais Geek, and Desafio Gamer.
 The lineup targeted audiences interested in pop culture, gaming, and geek-oriented entertainment.
 Between December 8, 2020, and January 3, 2021, the Loading channel reportedly reached an audience of 10 million people, while the channel's website recorded 4.7 million page views during the same period, according to data from Brazilian research company IBOPE and Google Analytics.